seamplex/feenox/doc/sds.md

-  -h, --help         display options and detailed explanations of commmand-line usage -v, --version      display brief version information and exit -V, --versions     display detailed version information --pdes             list the types of PROBLEMs that FeenoX can solve, one per line --elements_info    output a document with information about the supported element types --linear           force FeenoX to solve the PDE problem as linear
+  -h, --help         display options and detailed explanations of commmand-line usage -v, --version      display brief version information and exit -V, --versions     display detailed version information -c, --check        validates if the input file is sane or not --pdes             list the types of PROBLEMs that FeenoX can solve, one per line --elements_info    output a document with information about the supported element types --linear           force FeenoX to solve the PDE problem as linear